Nanotyrannus: Initial discovery

 Nanotyrannus is based on CMNH 7541, a skull collected in 1942 by David Hosbrook Dunkle.
 It was described in 1946 by Charles W. Gilmore, who classified it as a new species in the tyrannosaurid genus Gorgosaurus, G. lancensis.
-The specific name of the species, lancensis, references the Lance Formation, since Gilmore initially considered the Hell Creek Formation—where the holotype was found—to be a member of the Lance Formation, hence noted as "Hell Creek member", but the type locality has since been corrected as the Hell Creek Formation.
+The specific name, lancensis, references the Lance Formation, since Gilmore initially considered the Hell Creek Formation—where the holotype was found—to be a member of the Lance Formation, hence noted as "Hell Creek member", but the type locality has since been corrected as the Hell Creek Formation.